How much money should a startup raise? September 27, 2007

 This should give you a reasonable estimate as to how much capital to raise in your current round.

-Posted by jeremyliew in Lead gen, Search, advertising, arbitrage, business models, google.7 comments
+Posted by jeremyliew in advertising, arbitrage, business models, google, Lead gen, Search.

 DavidZHawk asks, “What if Google Declared War on Comparison Shopping Engines and No One Noticed?” and points to an Inside Adwords blog post (my bolding):